 Before reordering inventory, it's important to know the demand for your products.
 If the product comes in various styles, you should also know the demand for each variant.
 This will help you know what to order, when to order it, and how much to order.
 Not knowing usually results in overspending on unneeded inventory.

 Assuming your system offers it, you can set reorder points per product.
 The reorder point is the stock threshold that you should not fall below.
-Set an alert to warn you when you reach your minimum threshold so you can reorder stock from your vendors before it's depleted.
+Set an alert to warn you when you reach your minimum threshold so you can reorder stock from your vendors before it's depleted to improve inventory management.

 Celerant's inventory management system